Opening the palette

 As you type, the palette queries all of these simultaneously:

-• Google search — anything that doesn't match a local result becomes a live Google query.
+- Google search — anything that doesn't match a local result or shortcut becomes a live Google query.

 Color-coded result types